bortok/kne-demo/DEPLOY.md

 kubectl get pods -n 2node-host
 ````

-4. Check both PODs have two eth interfaces each, `eth0` and `eth1`.
+2. Check both PODs have two eth interfaces each, `eth0` and `eth1`.
 Note status of interface `eth1`, it should be `<BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN>`

 ```Shell
 kubectl exec -it vm-1 -n 2node-host -- ip a
 kubectl exec -it vm-2 -n 2node-host -- ip a
 ````

-5. Bring `eth1` on the first node down, and validate that on the second node `eth1` status changes to `<NO-CARRIER,BROADCAST,MULTICAST,UP,M-DOWN>`
+3. Bring `eth1` on the first node down, and validate that on the second node `eth1` status changes to `<NO-CARRIER,BROADCAST,MULTICAST,UP,M-DOWN>`

 ```Shell
 kubectl exec -it vm-1 -n 2node-host -- ip link set eth1 down
 kubectl exec -it vm-2 -n 2node-host -- ip a
 ````

-6. Bring `eth1` on the first node up, and validate that on the second node `eth1` status changes to `<BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN>`
+4. Bring `eth1` on the first node up, and validate that on the second node `eth1` status changes to `<BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN>`

 ```Shell
 kubectl exec -it vm-1 -n 2node-host -- ip link set eth1 up
 kubectl exec -it vm-2 -n 2node-host -- ip a
 ````

-7. Destroy the two-node topology
+5. Destroy the two-node topology

 ```Shell
 ./kne_cli/kne_cli delete ./examples/2node-host.pb.txt
 kubectl get pods -n 2node-host
 ````

-This concludes initial KNE deployment and validation steps.
+This concludes KNE validation steps.
 As part of the validation, we confirmed Meshnet CNI "wire" up/down operations between two nodes.

 ## Misc